128technology/docs/docs/config_wan_assurance.md

     *admin@node1.conductor1# compare config running candidate
 ```

-To enter the registration code in the SSR GUI, copy the text registration-code from the MIST portal (info above) and paste it under **Configuration > Authority > Mist WAN Assurance > Registration Code**.
+To enter the registration code in the SSR GUI, copy the text registration-code from the Mist portal (info above) and paste it under **Configuration > Authority > Mist WAN Assurance > Registration Code**.

 ```
     config